Glasgow Film Festival review (Scott McCutcheon 10/03/25)

 Layla (Talia Zucker) lives on a remote cattle property with her husband, Jack (Will Howarth), the pair have developed a new process for breeding livestock.
 But with the process being flawed causing the cattle to die the pair are struggling to keep the business afloat

-With thefarm is struggling and the isolated existence is not the life Layla dreamed of, especially when a number of unsettling events occur on the property.
-As Layla starts to question her life with Jack, she discovers that there is a disturbing presence with them on the farm.
+With the farm struggling and the isolated existence not being the life Layla dreamed of, especially when a number of unsettling events occur on the property, Layla starts to question her life with Jack.

 In Vitro is one of those films where the less you know about the plot the better.
 It pretty much relies on the one plot twist and knowing too much will undoubtedly spoil some of the enjoyment.

-In Vitro feels very much like a short story lengthened to fit a feature film but with some great performances and an engrossing storyline it comes highly recommended.
+In Vitro feels very much like a short story lengthened to fit a feature film but with some great performances and an engrossing storyline In Vitro comes highly recommended.

 In Vitro